sagecodes/intro-machine-learning-old/README.md

-Artificial intelegence has been an idea for along time!
+Artificial intelligence has been an idea for along time!

 It wasn't until more recently that we've had the data and the computing power to really start doing some awesome things!